IanleeGH20/NCWP/README.md

-# NCWP: Neighborhood Context Word Prediction
+# NCWP: Neighbour-contrastive whitening projection

 This repository implements the full NCWP pipeline: from corpus labeling to decoder-only model training, and finally to NCWP (PCA-whitening) evaluation.